demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 PasswordHash
 ```

-So, let's put these types in a separate module `User` and use it in the `Domain` module of `UserSignup`
+So, let's put these types in a separate namespace `User` and use it in the `Domain` module of `UserSignup`.

 Create a new file, *User.fs*, in the web project and move it above `UserSignup.fs` file